 Abbreviation: [B,L,D] Breakfast, Lunch, Dinner

-Our epic journey to the Falklands, South Georgia and Antarctica commences this afternoon in Ushuaia, in southern Argentina.
-We gather at our central meeting point and transfer to the pier and embark our expedition ship, Akademik Ioffe.
-After settling in to our cabins and exploring the ship, we meet our expedition team and fellow passengers.
-Excitement is in the air as we enjoy a welcome cocktail and dinner and cast off, bound for Antarctica and the adventure of a lifetime.
-[D]
+Our journey begins this morning in a central location with a transfer to the pier to embark our expedition ship.
+After settling into our cabins and exploring our new surroundings, we meet our expedition team and fellow passengers.
+Excitement is in the air as we enjoy a welcome refreshment and set sail.
+No doubt, everyone will be looking forward to the adventure ahead.
+[B,D]

-Having arrived in the Falkland Islands overnight, we launch the zodiacs and are excited to make our first shore excursion this morning.
+Having arrived in the Falkland Islands overnight, we launch the Zodiacs and are excited to make our first shore excursion this morning.
 Our plan will be to explore several locations in the West Falkland archipelago.
 These remote islands are home to a proliferation of seabirds and migratory birds including the stunning black-browed albatross.
-Our first penguin sightings will be on the island of West Point with its bustling rookeries of rockhoppers.
-On Carcass Island, we observe nesting Magellanic penguins as well as oyster catchers, geese and the striated caracara a bird of prey.
+Our first penguin sightings will be on West Point Island with its bustling rookeries of rockhoppers.
+On Carcass Island or Saunders Island we may observe nesting Magellanic penguins as well as oystercatchers, geese and the striated caracara – a bird of prey.
 The following morning we arrive in Stanley, the capital of the Falklands Islands.
 As we wander through the charming streets of brightly painted houses, we learn how this quiet harbour was once a major port in the 19th century for tall ships rounding the fabled Cape Horn.
 There are several interesting activities to enjoy today.
 Stanley has an excellent museum that outlines the historic events that took place during the conflict with Argentina in 1982.
 The waterfront memorial built to commemorate the lives of the British servicemen killed during the war is a sobering reminder of recent history.
-Stanley's famed philatelic museum with its impressive collection of historic stamps is another interesting diversion.
+Stanley’s famed philatelic museum with its impressive collection of historic stamps is another interesting diversion.
 [B,L,D]

-South Georgia has often been called the 'Serengeti of the Southern Ocean' and, as we approach the deep bays of this rugged, rocky outcrop, you will begin to see why.
-Launching the zodiacs we begin our exploration of the island, in the vicinity of Elsehul Bay.
+South Georgia has often been called the ‘Serengeti of the Southern Ocean’ – and as we approach the deep bays of this rugged, rocky outcrop, you will begin to see why.
+Launching the Zodiacs we begin our exploration of the island, in the vicinity of Elsehul Bay.
 Large numbers of fur seals and the much larger elephant seal will line the dark sand beaches.
 Living in the tussock grass, king penguins and their chicks may number up to 100,000 birds in some locations, including Salisbury Plain, St Andrews Bay and Gold Harbour.
-The island is also home to large numbers of nesting albatross and they fill the skies above, coming and going from the nest.
-The scenery is spectacular and the snowy peaks of the island make us pause to consider the incredible feat of mountaineering when Shackleton and his exhausted companions traversed the island from the wild south coast in 1916.
-They arrived into Stromness whaling station having crossed from King Haakon Bay, to raise the alarm that eventuated in the rescue of his men on Elephant Island, in Antarctica 100 years ago.
-South Georgia is a thrilling location for history buffs and the rusting relics of the early whaling industry are all around us.
+The island is also home to large numbers of nesting albatross as they fill the skies above, coming and going from the nest.
+South Georgia is a thrilling location for history lovers and the rusting relics of the early whaling industry are all around us.
 We hope to observe several of the old stations at locations including Leith, Husvik and Stromness.
-A highlight is a visit to Grytviken the largest of the whaling stations, situated at the head of Cumberland Bay.
+A highlight is a visit to Grytviken – the largest of the whaling stations, situated at the head of Cumberland Bay.
 It is here we visit the gravesite of Sir Ernest Shackleton.
 For many, being in the presence of the great explorer will be a highlight of the trip.
-There's an excellent museum at Grytviken, maintained by the South Georgia Heritage Trust, and the restored church, built by the original Norwegian whalers, provides a fascinating glimpse into the past.
+An excellent museum at Grytviken, maintained by the South Georgia Heritage Trust and the restored church built by the original Norwegian whalers provides a fascinating glimpse into the past.
 [B,L,D]